avenix/WDK/README.md

 - Amount of memory consumed by the algorithm (in bytes)
 - Amount of communication required by the algorithm (requires the user to map the computation components to hardware devices)

 ![Data Annotation App](doc/images/4-EvaluationApp.png)

+The generated feature tables can be exported in both *.mat* and *.txt* formats.
+The *.txt* format makes it possible to study the classification on other platforms (e.g. python / TensorFlow or WEKA).

 ## Application Development